History of the first car: origins and evolution of the automobile

 Clio 3 tire pressure: essential advice for optimal maintenance

 The success of the Benz Patent Motorwagen and other similar prototypes launched the race to develop and commercialize the automobile.
 Consider the impact of these first steps: society transforms, infrastructure adapts, and a new economic market emerges.
-Automotive history is in the making, and with it, an entire industry is about to emerge, shaping the modern world as we know it today.
+Automotive history is in the making, and with it, an entire industry is regarding to emerge, shaping the modern world as we know it today.

 Industrial growth and the first builders